Relations between Germany and Ethiopia have traditionally been good and are fostered by reciprocal high-level visits.

 A special focus of German development cooperation is providing sustainable support for the basic needs of refugees admitted to Ethiopia from neighbouring countries and helping them integrate into the educational system and the labour market.

 Cultural relations between the two countries are based on a long tradition of German research in Ethiopia, which has led to a number of university partnerships.
 Outstanding projects by German academic and scientific institutions are the South Omo Research Center, which studies the different ethnic and cultural groups in southern Ethiopia, and the compilation of a globally unique, multi-volume “Encyclopaedia Aethiopica” by Universität Hamburg.
-Following the sensational finds of traces of Sabean culture in Ethiopia’s Tigray region, the German Archaeological Institute (DAI) is currently conducting an excavation campaign in Yeha, which is scheduled to continue for several years.
+Following the sensational findings of traces of Sabean culture in Ethiopia’s Tigray region, the German Archaeological Institute (DAI) is currently conducting an excavation campaign in Yeha which is scheduled to continue for several years.
+The DAI plans to open a museum in 2020.

-In 2015, the German Academic Exchange Service (DAAD) supported 579 Ethiopian students and academics and also funded 129 short and long-term lectureships for German academics.
-In 2013, the DAAD opened an Information Centre in Addis Ababa, its fourth in Africa.
+In 2018, the German Academic Exchange Service (DAAD) supported 768 Ethiopian students and academics and also funded 164 short and long-term lectureships for German academics.
+In 2013, the DAAD opened an Information Centre in Addis Ababa.

-The Goethe-Institut in Addis Ababa, which celebrated the 50th anniversary of its establishment in Ethiopia in 2012, focuses its programme work on linking culture and development.
+The Goethe-Institut in Addis Ababa, set up as early as 1962, focuses its programme work on linking culture and development.
 Issues relating to cultural identity and the effects of modernisation and urban planning on culture and society are an important feature of its programmes.
 The Goethe-Institut has its own Information Centre and Language Course Department and is a founding member of the European Union National Institutes for Culture (EUNIC) network in Ethiopia.